A Mixture of Coalesced Generalized Hyperbolic Distributions: Abstract

 \section{Abstract}

-A mixture of coalesced generalized hyperbolic distributions (GHDs) is developed by joining a finite mixture of generalized hyperbolic distributions with a novel mixture of multiple scaled generalized hyperbolic distributions (MSGHDs).
-After detailing the development of the mixture of MSGHDs, which arises via implementation of a multi-dimensional weight function, the density of our coalesced distribution is developed.
+A mixture of multiple scaled generalized hyperbolic distributions (MMSGHDs) is introduced.
+Then, a coalesced generalized hyperbolic distribution (CGHD) is developed by joining a generalized hyperbolic distribution with a multiple scaled generalized hyperbolic distribution.
+After detailing the development of the MMSGHDs, which arises via implementation of a multi-dimensional weight function, the density of the mixture of CGHDs is developed.
 A parameter estimation scheme is developed using the ever-expanding class of MM algorithms and the Bayesian information criterion is used for model selection.
-We use our mixture of coalesced GHDs for clustering and compare them to mixtures of GHDs, mixtures of MSGHDs, and mixtures of skew-$t$ distributions using simulated and real data.
+The issue of cluster convexity is examined and a special case of the MMSGHDs is developed that is guaranteed to have convex clusters.
+These approaches are illustrated and compared using simulated and real data.
+The identifiability of the MMSGHDs and the mixture of CGHDs is discussed in an appendix.\\